Lav-Singh/Robust-Control-for-Twin-Hull-USV/README.md

 Then either create a new working directory or drop the navigation node and model URDF file into the vrx_ws (not tested) Follow the instructions from the VRX wiki to launch a simulation using our customised URDF Launch the package as you would a normal ROS package

+If adapting for another model, making use of the matlab code can be helpful to find the gain matrix and adjust Leunberger poles